sharonbrener/recipe-collection/_posts/2017-04-04-blood-orange-fennel-avocado-salad-with-lemon-citronette.md

   1 lemon, preferably organic, zested and juiced
   ½ teaspoon Dijon mustard
   ½ teaspoon honey
-  Sea salt and lots of freshly ground black pepper, to taste
+  Sea salt and lots of freshly ground black pepper, to taste'
 ---

 ### To prep